 Resource Guide for Celebrating Sukkot and Indigenous People’s Day

-Monday, October 10th, 2022 is both the first day of Sukkot (the Jewish festival for harvest) and Indigenous People’s Day (to honor Native American cultures and histories).
-On this day, when Jews reflect on themes of harvest, scarcity, peoplehood, and food justice, MAZON invites you to learn more about — and join us in the movement to support — Indigenous food sovereignty.
+Sukkot (the Jewish festival for harvest) and Indigenous People’s Day (to honor Native American cultures and histories) often fall closely in the calendar.
+As the Jewish community reflects on themes of harvest, scarcity, peoplehood, and food justice, MAZON invites you to learn more about — and join us in the movement to support — Indigenous food sovereignty.

 MAZON’s longstanding partnerships in Indian Country center around the development of robust food and agriculture systems that support the ability of Tribal Nations to feed themselves — policies that enhance Tribal food sovereignty and self-governance, and that reclaim traditional foodways.
 MAZON has worked alongside Indigenous advocates and Tribes to transform U.S. federal food programs and policies to meet these goals, which are a central tenet of the Tribal food sovereignty movement.
 We believe that Tribes know best what it takes to address the immense hunger and nutrition issues affecting their own communities.